 WTMS picture re-takes, wrestling, & girls basketball pictures are tomorrow.

-www.bellphoto.com to order!
+Go to www.bellphoto.com to order!

 Literacy practice across the subjects is happening in the 8th grade.
 In ELA, students have been working on writing a narrative.
 In Science, students are completing a novel study on Life As We Knew It.
 In Social Studies, students have been working on colonial creative writing.